-The person who is being exploited may be a child, an adult in a vulnerable situation, or an adult who is deceived or subjected to violence, threats or coercion.
+The person being exploited may be a child, an adult in a vulnerable situation, or an adult who has been deceived or subjected to violence, threats or coercion.

-Human trafficking involves serious violations of human rights and is prohibited in Norway.
+Human trafficking is a serious violation of human rights and is prohibited in Norway.

-All the phases of exploitation are prohibited, both the recruitment, transport, the provision of accommodation and receiving the person.
-People found guilty of human trafficking risk up to ten years' imprisonment.
+All phases of exploitation are prohibited, both the recruitment, transport, the provision of accommodation and receiving the person.
+Anyone found guilty of human trafficking risks up to ten years' imprisonment.

 A period of reflection is a residence permit that is valid for six months.
 It is not renewable.
-You can be granted such a residence permit to get away from the people who have exploited you and to get back on your feet.
-You will get help to report the people who exploited you to the police.
+You can be granted such a residence permit to help you break free from your circumstances, to get back on your feet and escape the influence of the traffickers.
+If you wish, you can also get help to report your traffickers to the authorities.

 If you are a victim of human trafficking, you can apply for protection (asylum).

 If you have been granted a period of reflection or a limited residence permit, you can apply for protection (asylum) at a later time.